netcorebcn/quiz/README.md

   Open <http://localhost:8081> for manage rabbitmq broker

-**Notes**: We aren't started from the scratch and we don't reinvent wheels.
+**Notes**: We aren't starting from the scratch.
 We are using ideas and code from other awesome repos.

 * Example architecture thanks to the popular
   <https://github.com/docker/example-voting-app>